Battery-Intelligence-Lab/dtw-cpp/docs/1_getting_started/dependencies.md

 ---
 layout: default
-title: Installation
+title: Dependencies
 nav_order: 2
 ---

-# Installation
+# Dependencies

-DTWC++ is yet to offer any binaries or wrappers in any other languages; therefore, the only way to install DTWC++ is to compile it from C++ source files.
+Here is given the list of dependencies that needs to be installed to use DTWC++ software.

-## Building from the source
+## CMake

-DTWC++ aims to be compatible with different compilers and platforms.
-You may easily install DTWC++ using CMake (although it is not an absolute requirement).
-Therefore, you need a suitable C++ compiler (preferably [GCC](https://gcc.gnu.org/)) and [CMake](https://cmake.org/) to follow this installation guide.
+CMake is

 ### Linux